 In December 2020, the Company issued a warrant for 30,000 shares of the Company's common stock to a service provider with an exercise price of \$18.00 per share.
 This warrant vests over a period of four years and expires in 2027.
 The fair value of the warrant was determined at the issuance date using the Black-Scholes Model.
-For the three months ended March 31, 2021, expense related to the vested portion of warrant shares was immaterial and recorded within operating expenses in the statements of operations and comprehensive loss and within additional paid-in-capital on the condensed balance sheets.
+For the three months and six months ended June 30, 2021, expense related to the vested portion of warrant shares was immaterial and recorded within operating expenses in the statements of operations and comprehensive loss and within additional paid-in-capital on the condensed balance sheets.